FrancoisCarouge/Tree/README.md

 # Tree for C++

-Tree data structure for C++: non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.
+Tree data structure for C++: generic non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.

 ## Information Tree